Ken1JF/test-ahgo/README.txt

 Created by Ken Friedenbach on Sept.
 2, 2012
 Updated for abst-hier workspace Jan.
 1, 2014
+Last updated Jan 31, 3014

-This project is a re-engineering of AHGoGo.
+This project is a re-engineering of AHGoGo, a C++ project.

 For overall status and objectives, see:
     TODO: add document ...
 in the Projects directory.

+The $GOPATH should be set to:
+    abst-hier/
+which has subdirectories
+    src/
+    bin/
+    pkg/
+    test/
+and so on.

+From here, the path to the sources, following Go recommendations is:
+    src/github.com/Ken1JF

 The source is divided into three directories:
     /ah - abstraction hierarchy updating